alegelos/iOSCleanNetworking/README.md

 - building the correct `Setup`
 - performing the request
 - decoding the response
-- mapping transport models into domain models
+- mapping transport models into Domain models
-- returning domain models
+- returning Domain models
+- conforming to the feature protocol declared in `Domain/Providers/`

 Examples: